Chapter 8.6 – Port Management, Governance and Leadership

 Port mission statements evolve over time and may be updated as frequently as every few years.
 Often, the turnover in port directors or board leadership prompts a review of the mission.
 An update to the mission statement may also be triggered to reflect current business conditions and changing times.

 The challenges of remaining competitive have caused many ports to consider expanding beyond their traditional roles.
 Landlord ports have begun to address shortcomings in the supply chain that affect their customers.
-Rather than being an observer of the supply chains, landlord ports are becoming supply chain participants to help boost performance through their ports.
+Rather than being observers of the supply chains, landlord ports are becoming participants in the supply chain to help boost performance through their ports.
 This is evidenced by ports increasing their role in facilitating digitization to support the logistics needs of their customers and evolving into “smart” ports (Port of Hamburg, Germany).
 Reversing a global trend in governance, Jurong Port, a multi-purpose port in Singapore, had transitioned from a landlord port into an operating port.
 By developing “port-centric ecosystems” or clusters, they have successfully brought elements of the bulk cargo supply chain closer to their port to improve efficiency and competitiveness.
 One example is the construction materials supply chain, particularly cement.
 Jurong now operates the largest common-user cement terminal in the world.
 While they have not published a mission statement, their website emphasizes their commitment to “extend seamless, integrated solutions for the most complex of projects and logistics operations.”

 B. Alignment of Port Mission with Customer and Stakeholder Goals

-3. The View from the Top: the Port Director Position
+3. The View from the Top: The Port Director Position

 When containerization drove a wave of port construction across the globe in the 1960s, it was not unusual to find that a port director might have held the top position for decades.
 Often, the director had an engineering or construction background, as the race was on to build modern facilities to attract customers as globalization took hold.
 Not surprisingly, all the port directors were male.

-The educational background and work experience of today’s port director are diverse.
+The educational background and work experience of contemporary port directors are diverse.
 They may have come from within the port industry, hopscotching from a smaller port to a larger port, or from the shipping industry or another closely related field in the logistics business.
 Port boards have also looked outside the maritime industry to select a director.
 The director may have a background in information management, technology, science, engineering, law, or policy.

 A. Gender

 Concurrently with the rise of environmental consciousness in the 1970s, a woman was appointed to a port director position in the United States.
 Miriam E. Wolfe, the Port of San Francisco legal counsel, was appointed to its top post in 1970 and served in that role for five years.
-By then, San Francisco’ had already lost its significant position in cargo operations to the Port of Oakland, but Wolfe’s appointment was a significant breakthrough.
-In the U.S. in the late 1980s and 1990s, occasionally, a woman would be appointed a port director, usually at larger urban ports, where stakeholder concerns could become political issues, and governmental authorities sought the best person to diffuse them.
-Lillian Liburdi Borrone, the Port Commerce Department of the Port of New York/New Jersey, and Ann Alyward, Port of Boston, were two such pioneering women.
+By then, San Francisco had already lost its significant position in cargo operations to the Port of Oakland, but Wolfe’s appointment was a significant breakthrough.
+In the U.S. during the late 1980s and 1990s, a woman would occasionally be appointed as a port director, usually at larger urban ports, where stakeholder concerns could become political issues, and governmental authorities sought the best person to address them.
+Lillian Liburdi Borrone, from the Port Commerce Department of the Port of New York/New Jersey, and Ann Alyward, from the Port of Boston, were two such pioneering women.
 (When the author of this Chapter was appointed Executive Director of the Port of Los Angeles in 2006, there were only two other women port Directors in the United States, San Francisco, and New Bedford, MA.)
 When women were selected for a port’s top job, they came from within the port industry or oversight agency in the port governance structure.
 In other words, they were a known commodity and had earned their stripes.

 B. Tenure